 Ann Bukantas, Hon Curator, Walker Art Gallery, former Head of Fine Art, National Museums Liverpool.

-She will represent Scotland, during 2024, in Gdańsk, Poland as part of ‘Turning The Tide’ > An international residency programme funded by the European Union in collaboration with Intercult (Sweden), Urban Culture Institute (Poland), the Vienna Education Academy, Artit, Dear Hunter (Netherlands) & Fablevision (Glasgow).
+During 2024 she represented Scotland, on behalf of Fablevision (Glasgow) in Gdańsk, Poland, as part of ‘Turning The Tide’ > An international residency programme funded by the European Union in collaboration with Intercult (Sweden), Urban Culture Institute (Poland), the Vienna Education Academy, Artit, Dear Hunter (Netherlands) & Fablevision (Glasgow).
+The outcome of that residency can be viewed here:

 Her work is held within public and private collections, as well as reference libraries (including the British Library).